-The computers should be used for the labs.
+For the Labs on Wednesdays, the computers should be used for the labs.
 Lab: During lab time everyone should be working on the labs/projects in Assembly.
 None of the labs/projects require social media sites like TikTok (\leftarrow substitute with latest social media site here).
+Bathroom Breaks:

+On Mondays via zoom, just step away from the computer.
+(CJCP may have a different policy) On Wednesdays for Lab: take all the breaks you need.
 Student Handbook You are responsible for all policies stated in the Student Handbook, including Academic Integrity Policy and Code of Student Conduct.
 In Canvas, there is a tab on the left "RVCC Student Resources", it is there Class Attendance: